nliaudat/esp_canbus/README.md

 * Box is 3D printed or fit in a 86x86 electrical box

 ## Firmware :
-* Esphome : Under dev
+* Esphome : actually for hoval devices, but can be general purpose

 ## Licence:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC-BY-NC-SA)